-The estimates in Table 18 do not account for the long-term impact of inflation on revenues, expenditures, and the resulting net fiscal impact to the City.
-Table 19 provides a long-term view of the potential net fiscal impact to the City's General Fund of the Project over a 10-year timeframe.
+The estimates in Table 19 do not account for the long-term impact of inflation on revenues, expenditures, and the resulting net fiscal impact to the City.
+Table 20 provides a long-term view of the potential net fiscal impact to the City's General Fund of the proposed project over a 10-year timeframe.
 The table presents revenues and expenditures on a year-by-year basis, adjusted for projected increases in revenues and costs in each year, over a 10-year period beginning in year 2021.
 Consistent with standard City Finance Department budgeting practices, the analysis escalates most revenues and expenditures at a rate of three percent per year.
 The one exception is property tax revenues which, the analysis inflates at a rate of two percent per year, which is the maximum allowed by the Proposition 13 limit on annual increases in tax assessments.
 As shown, the proposed project would generate an annual fiscal surplus in years 2021 and 2020 during the construction period.
 Starting in 2023, the analysis projects a negative net fiscal impact as the service population increases.
-The deficit would increase throughout the period to approximately \$67,100 (in nominal dollars) in year 2030.
+The deficit would increase throughout the period to approximately \$375.900 (in nominal dollars) in year 2030.
 The projected increase in the negative net fiscal impact over time is due to the two percent limit on property taxes, the primary source of revenue from the proposed project, which would not keep pace with the projected increase in expenses during this period.

 While this type of projection can be useful because it accounts for the effect of inflation on revenues and expenses over time, it should be understood that these long-term estimates are subject to uncertainty and are sensitive to changes in inflation and other factors.
-Perhaps most importantly, the property tax and property tax ILVLF revenues shown in Table 19 are based on an assumption that the same entity would retain ownership of the project following the initial site acquisition, through completion of construction and the end of the ten-year period shown below.
-As a result, these revenues would increase by two percent per year following construction in accordance with Proposition 13.
+Perhaps most importantly, the property tax and property tax ILVLF revenues shown in Table 20 are based on an assumption that the same entity would retain ownership of the multifamily portion of the proposed project following the initial site acquisition, through completion of construction and the end of the ten-year period shown below.
+In addition, these figures are based on an assumption that none of the initial buyers of the townhouse units sell these units within the ten-year timeframe.
+As a result, all property tax and property tax ILVLF revenues would increase by two percent per year following construction in accordance with Proposition 13.
 If ownership of any portion of the project is transferred to a different entity during this period, that transfer would trigger a reassessment of that portion of the project based on market value, which would likely increase the property tax and property tax ILVLF to a greater extent than shown in the table below.